jordan-butler/JB-Data-Analytics/README.md

 Hello reader!
+Welcome to my professional portfolio where I showcase my knowledge of different technologies, software, and languages that I have learned.
+Below is a current list of the files I have stored within my portfolio.

+    SQL Workspace: Contained within the SQL Workspace folder are a few different files containing numerous sample queries of varying degrees of difficulty that I have written.
+There will be a seperate README file within this folder containing descriptions of each SQL Workspace file.

-Welcome to my Github portfolio where I showcase my knowledge of SQL through queries of varying degrees of difficulty.
-Below will be the description of each file that I have located within the SQL Workspace folder.
-Additionally, I will include a link to my Tableau portfolio where I have displayed a couple of different sample visualizations I have created.
+    Tableau: This file will include a link to my Tableau portfolio where a couple of different sample visualizations I have created are on display.
+If you're a baseball fan I highly recommend checking out my MLB Franchise Comparison visualization.

-Northwind Sample Database Diagram:
-    - Many if not all of the queries I have stored in my Github portfolio are based on the popular Northwind sample database which stores data on a fictitious food/drink import and export company.
-This file contains the Entity Relationship Diagram of this database from those who would like to compare the queries side by side with the Northwind ERD.

-50 Basic SQL Understanding Queries:
-    - These are 50 different beginner practice queries I wrote from a worksheet that I found online.
-These queries use the Northwind database and consist of various beginner-level SQL maneuvers such as JOINs, aliasing, filtering using non-basic WHERE clauses, and more.
-This was the first practical example I had of writing queries from scratch and connecting to an external database through a hosted server.

-Intermediate-Advanced SQL Query Practice:
-    - While the 50 basic sql understanding queries file consists solely of pre-written questions found from a worksheet online, each query in this file is written in response to hypothetical questions I came up with regarding the ins and outs of the Northwind business model.
-Many queries are practical business cases that would likely be included in real-life reports (using LAG and LEAD to compare price changes amongst products) while others are more impractical and are simply responses to what-if questions I came up with (ranking product sales by what letter they start with).
-Each query written was in response to me coming up with prompts that would force me learn new keywords or shortcuts/workarounds.
-In conclusion, this file showcases my thought-process to solving sample business cases through the use of reasonably complex SQL queries and is a good summarization of my overall SQL skillset.